AlexisAuriac/Reverse-Engineering-2/memdump.md

 vmware-tray is a dotnet file and can be debugged with dnSpy.

+Somethings are called "hidden-tear" in dnSpy, after searching "hidden-tear ransomware" on Google I found the [repo for the original ransomware](https://github.com/goliate/hidden-tear).

 We can see that it starts by encrypting files using AES256 (CBC mode) with a randomly generated password.

 It then asks for 0.16 bitcoin to be sent to ```1MmpEmebJkqXG8nQv4cjJSmxZQFVmFo63M``` to decrypt the files.